Transition from Year 6 to Year 7

 Students may be set weekly tasks in English, Mathematics, Science and Languages.
 In all other subjects, homework is set at appropriate times when it is meaningful to do so.
 In Year 7, tasks should take approximately 20 minutes per subject, however some assignments will be designed to span a number of weeks.
 Please see our homework policy here for more informaton.

-Imberhorme use a system called Edulink One.
-This system allows students and parents/carers to view homework that has been set.
-Please see our Admissions Booklet for further information on Edulink One
+Students and parents/carers are able to view homework that has been set via Bromcom, for parents this is the MyChildAtSchool app.
+Please see our Admissions Booklet for further information.

 Students may also sync their devices to their school email and calendar and this will allow them to view their homework too.
 Everything in the palm of their hand!
 Please see our webpage for sign up information to ActiveSync: http://www.imberhorne.co.uk/online-services

-We plan for this to happen in July.
-We would normally do this on the Induction Day.
+We normally do this on the Year 6 Induction Day.

 It is in not essential for students to have a mobile phone and expensive items should not be brought into school.
 However, mobile phones are sometimes used in lessons but only when specifically directed by the class teacher.